w3f/research/docs/Polkadot/security/keys/1-accounts-more.md

 secp256k1 keys require minimal support, primarily because token sale accounts on Ethereum are tied to secp256k1 keys.
 As a result, some "account" type must necessarily support secp256k1.
 Using the same private keys across Ethereum and Polkadot is discouraged.
 And since secp256k1 accounts may not support balance increases or may only allow replacement with an ed25519 key, employing multiple key types is adivisable.

 That said, there are valid reasons to consider broader support for secp256k1.
-For example, enabling Ethereum smart contracts to verify signatures originated from Polkadot.
-While secp256k1 accounts can be supported with limited functionality, it may be worth expanding that functionality if such cross-chain use cases become relevant.
+For example, it could be possible to enable Ethereum smart contracts to verify signatures originating from Polkadot.
+Furthermore, Polkadot might support secp256k1 accounts with only limited functionality, but it may be worth expanding it if such cross-chain use cases become relevant.

 ### Is secp256k1 risky?

 Two theoretical arguments support the preference for a twisted Edwards curve over secp256k1: first, secp256k1 has a [small CM field discriminant](https://safecurves.cr.yp.to/disc.html), which could potentially enable more effective attacks in the distant future.
-Second, secp256k1 uses fairly rigid paramater choices that are [not optimal](https://safecurves.cr.yp.to/rigid.html).
+Second, secp256k1 uses fairly rigid parameter choices that are [not optimal](https://safecurves.cr.yp.to/rigid.html).
 Neither of these concerns is currently regarded as critical.

 From a more practical standpoint, secp256k1 does offer [twist security](https://safecurves.cr.yp.to/twist.html), which helps eliminate several classes of attacks and strengthens its overall resilience.